Home

 Narcolepsy, or narcolepsie (from French vocabulary), is a rare chronic neurological disorder.
 This disorder is often confused with sleep apnea, due to similar symptoms.

 The difference between narcolepsie and sleep apnea consists in the causes that trigger this disorder.
-However, I think that sleep apnea is not so dangerous.
-You will understand why in just a few moments.
+Moreover, the sudden loss of muscle control (cataplexy) happens only in patients with narcolepsy.

 The main cause of narcolepsie is the brain inability to regulate sleep-wake cycles normally, inducing excessive daytime sleepiness and often disturbed nocturnal sleep.